CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 If your network uses a proxy server for external connections, you should first {{<kb_link latest="cl" url="System-Configuration/Configuring-a-Global-Proxy.md" text="configure a global proxy">}} so <code>apt-get</code> can access the software package in the NetQ repository.
 {{</notice>}}

-## Prepare for NetQ CLI Installation on a RHEL, CentOS or Ubuntu Server
+## Prepare for NetQ CLI Installation on a RHEL, CentOS, or Ubuntu Server

 For servers running RHEL 7, CentOS or Ubuntu OS, you need to: